-The 2016-17 season saw a tour to Japan, concerts at festivals such as the Rheingau and Schleswig Holstein Music Festival, and renewed engagements at the Tonhalle in Zürich, Wigmore Hall in London, and in Munich.
-Sabine Meyer, Menahem Pressler, and Albrecht Mayer also gave concerts with the quartet.
-The previous season the ensemble was quartet-in-residence at Schloss Esterházy, and gave the first performance of a string quartet by Helena Winkelman.
-The season also saw concerts in the Tonhalle Zürich, the Musikverein in Vienna, London's Wigmore Hall, and the Concertgebouw Amsterdam; a tour of Israel; and the quartet's US debut in Washington, DC.
-The quartet has performed at many festivals, including Mecklenburg-Vorpommern, Lockenhaus, the Davos Festival, Menton Festival de Musique in France, Cantabile Festival in Portugal, the Rheingau Music Festival, and the Korsholm Music Festival in Finland.
-Other appearances include venues such as Kings Place in London, the Konzerthaus in Vienna, Palacio Real in Madrid, Teatro Verdi in Trieste, and the Muziekgebouw in Eindhoven, The Netherlands.
+The quartet has performed at many festivals, including Schleswig Holstein, Mecklenburg-Vorpommern, Lockenhaus, the Davos Festival, Menton Festival de Musique in France, Cantabile Festival in Portugal, the Rheingau Music Festival, and the Korsholm Music Festival in Finland.
+Other appearances include venues such as Kings Place and Wigmore Hall in London, the Konzerthaus and Musikverein in Vienna, the Concertgebouw Amsterdam, the Tonhalle in Zürich, Palacio Real in Madrid, Teatro Verdi in Trieste, and the Muziekgebouw in Eindhoven, The Netherlands.

 Brothers Mark, Erik, and Ken Schumann grew up in the Rhineland.
 In 2012, they were joined by violist Liisa Randalu, who was born in the Estonian capital, Tallinn, and grew up in Karlsruhe, Germany.
 The quartet studied with Eberhard Feltz and the Alban Berg Quartet, and served as resident ensemble for many years at the Robert-Schumann-Saal in Düsseldorf.